peteroupc/peteroupc.github.io/colorgen.md

 [Y&prime;C<sub>_B_</sub>C<sub>_R_</sub>](https://en.wikipedia.org/wiki/YCbCr) (also known as YCbCr, YCrCb, or  Y&prime;CrCb) is a color model used above all in video encoding.
 A color in Y&prime;C<sub>_B_</sub>C<sub>_R_</sub> consists of three components in the following order:

-- Y&prime;, or _luma_, specifies the brightness of the color, and is an integer 16 or greater and 235 or less: 16 for black, and 235 for white.
+- Y&prime;, or _luma_, is an integer 16 or greater and 235 or less: 16 for black, and 235 for white.
+The prime symbol appears near Y because the conversion from RGB usually involves [_nonlinearized RGB_ colors](#sRGB_and_Linearized_RGB), so that Y&prime; will be similar to luminance, but not the same as luminance (Y)<sup>[(13)](#Note13)</sup>.
-- Cb, or _blue chroma_, is, theoretically, the scaled difference between blue and luma and is an integer 16 or greater and 240 or less.
+- C<sub>_B_</sub>, or _blue chroma_, is, theoretically, the scaled difference between blue and luma and is an integer 16 or greater and 240 or less.
-- Cr, or _red chroma_, is, theoretically, the scaled difference between red and luma and is an integer 16 or greater and 240 or less.
+- C<sub>_R_</sub>, or _red chroma_, is, theoretically, the scaled difference between red and luma and is an integer 16 or greater and 240 or less.

-Note that a thorough survey of the various ways in which Y&prime;C<sub>_B_</sub>C<sub>_R_</sub> data has been encoded is outside the scope of this document; in general, such encodings take advantage of the generally greater sensitivity in brightness (Y) than in hue (Cb, Cr) in human vision.
+Note that a thorough survey of the various ways in which Y&prime;C<sub>_B_</sub>C<sub>_R_</sub> data has been encoded is outside the scope of this document; in general, such encodings take advantage of the generally greater sensitivity in luminance (approximated by Y&prime;) than in hue in human vision.

 The following pseudocode converts colors between RGB and Y&prime;C<sub>_B_</sub>C<sub>_R_</sub>.
 Each RGB color is in 8/8/8 format with the components separated out (still 0 or greater and 255 or less).
 There are three variants shown here, namely&mdash;